 Aging is generally believed to be a complex trait that is influenced by many genes, as argued by the antagonistic pleiotropy theory (Williams 1957) and the disposable soma theory (Kirkwood 1977).
 From the evolutionary perspective, it is argued that advantages at early life will inevitably lead to detrimental effects later in life (Williams 1957).
 This kind of trade-off is also the central argument of the disposable soma theory (Kirkwood 1977).

 Aging is a conserved fundamental biological phenomenon.
+The traditional argument for the evolutionary theory of aging contends that natural selection works most on younger individuals.
+Natural selection drives the evolution of organisms by eliminating disadvantageous genotypes and phenotypes before and during the reproductive lifespan.
+In essence, natural selection acts more moderately on genes later in life because genes have already been passed to offspring at this stage.
+Huntington Disease, for example, is a genetic disease characterized by the decline of the central nervous system.
+Because of its late onset, individuals with the disease can transfer defective alleles to progeny before their natural death (HAYDEN 1938; CONNEALLY 1984).

-Calorie restriction (CR) extend life span in yeast, Wei et al. reported a 10-fold increase in the life span of calorie restricted S. cerevisiae mutants that had deleted RAS2 and SCH9 genes.
+Calorie restriction (CR) serves of evidence for the conservation of aging across several domains of life.
+It has been shown to extend life span in yeast, primates, nematodes, rodents, and humans.
+Wei et al. reported a 10-fold increase in the life span of calorie restricted S. cerevisiae mutants that had deleted RAS2 and SCH9 genes.
 Further, the presence of key gene products like Rim15 is shown to promote this life span extension in these mutants (Wei et al. 2008; Weinberger et al. 2010).

+A thirty-six year follow-up study in 2000 non-smoking Japanese-American men also supports the proposal that CR can extend life span.
+It showed that caloric intake that was 15% less than the average extended life span (Willcox et al. 2004).

+The Comprehensive Assessment of Long-term Effects of Reducing Intake of Energy (CALERIE) is a longitudinal study conducted in humans to determine whether CR can reduce the health-related consequences of aging.
+Phase I of CALERIE revealed that humans with 25% less caloric intake over a 6-month period had reduced levels of LDL, caused substantial weight loss in subjects, and contributed to fewer DNA damages caused by oxidative stress.
+All of these factors, when elevated, have been linked to the development of cardiovascular disease and other age-related diseases (DAS et al. 2007).

+These studies align with data that show a correlation between obesity and premature death.
 Dietary habits that involve excess caloric intake are associated with shorter life span whereas individuals that have moderate eating habits live longer (Stanfel et al. 2009).

-The free radical theory of aging is an accepted mechanistic explanation for aging in eukaryotic organisms (Harman 1956).
+Reactive Oxygen Species are considered to be mechanistic causes of agingThe free radical theory of aging is an accepted mechanistic explanation for aging in eukaryotic organisms (Harman 1956).
 This theory suggests biological systems age because of the accumulation of free radicals.
 Free radicals are atoms or ions harboring unpaired electrons with an open shell configuration.
 They can react with macromolecules and disturb key pathways that are vital to maintaining the overall functional and genomic integrity of cells (Yu et al. 2012).Cells naturally convert superoxide to H2O2 as a defense mechanism.
 Thus, low levels of H2O2 and ROS can be beneficial to the cell.
 Many ROS are required for cell communication and signaling (Rahman 2007; Weinberger et al. 2010).